aptos-labs/developer-docs/docs/community/contributions/remix-ide-plugin.md

 ### Select a template

-Create simple example contract code written in Move.
+Create a simple example contract code written in Move.
 You can create a sample contract by selecting the _template_ option and clicking the **Create** button.

 <center>
 <ThemedImage